QuestCraftPlusPlus/QuestCraft/README.md

 For building manually, please check out our [PojavLauncher](https://github.com/QuestCraftPlusPlus/PojavLauncher) repo and follow the instructions provided there.
 More in depth instructions for QCXR as a whole will be available soon.

+# Misc
+Miscellaneous information about questcraft, such as controls, or recommended mods.

 ## Recommended mods

 QuestCraft is fairly slow by itself because minecraft is a very badly optimized game.
 Here is a (not comprehensive) list of some recommended performance enhancing mods: